-Are you looking for an easy crochet top pattern?
-The Olivia sweater top is a simple 2-panel design that works up fast, drapes beautifully, and is excellent for beginners!
+Are you looking for an easy crochet top pattern or crochet clothing to make?
+The Olivia top is a simple 2-panel design that works up fast, drapes beautifully, and is excellent for beginners!

-The Olivia crochet top is a basic two rectangle design, which makes it a lovely pattern for those wanting to try a crochet garment!
+Since the Olivia crochet top is a basic two rectangle design, it makes it a lovely pattern for those wanting to try a crochet garment for the first time!
 And I promise with the free pattern below you can learn how to crochet a sweater top in no time at all!

 This pattern is a unique one for me because it is officially my first ever crochet top design!
 I am so proud of this piece and the hours it took to figure out sizing, yardage and photographing it!
 I see many more crochet sweater tops in Easy Crochet future.